 Abel Tasman National Park

-We are extremely fortunate to have Kanuka Ridge Abel Tasman Backpackers situated on a sunny ridge located only 4 km from the start of the Abel Tasman National Park.
+We are extremely fortunate to have Kanuka Ridge Lodge situated on a sunny ridge only 4 km from the start of the Abel Tasman National Park.

 The Abel Tasman National Park, who was formed in 1942, is renown for its golden sandy beaches, sculptured granite cliffs and steep forested hills.
 With 22,530 hectares it is one of NZ’s smallest national parks but its beauty is world famous.

 In 1993 Tonga Island Marine Reserve was formed which marked a new era in the protection of this beautiful coastline.
 The reserve covers an area of 1835 hectares next to the Abel Tasman National Park extending 1852m offshore along the coast between Bark Bay and Awaroa.
 The marine reserve protects all marine life within its boundaries benefiting not just fish but also seals, penguins and sea birds.
 You can visit the marine reserve by water taxi to view the seals at Tonga Island.
 There are commercial seal swimming excursions by sea kayak (you must stay 20m away from seals).
 You can walk sections of the coastal track who pass along the edge of the reserve and use your own snorkel to observe marine life along the shoreline.